Dume01/Load-Balancing-Graph-Related-Query/README.md

 - Load Balancer informs servers to terminate and performs cleanup.

 ### Handling Concurrent Requests
+- The functionality of secondary server has been implemented using a single file, open 2 different terminals and run the program.
+Both the secondary servers will act as 2 different secondary serevr.
 - Multiple read operations can be performed on the same graph file simultaneously.
 - Simultaneous write operations and read-write operations on the same graph file must be performed serially using semaphores or mutexes.